suhasmaddali/Car-Prices-Prediction/README.md

 In this section of the project, the data is explored to see the patterns and trends and observe interesting insights.
 Below are some interesting observations generated.

 * A large number of cars were from the manufacturer __'Chevrolet'__ followed by __'Ford'__.
-* The total number of cars manufactured during the year __2015__ were the highest in all the years found on the data.
+* The total number of cars manufactured during the year __2015__ was the highest in all the years found on the data.
 * There were many missing values for __'Market Category'__ feature and a few missing values for the features __'Engine HP'__ and __'Engine Cylinders'__.
 * The average prices of the cars were the highest in the year __2014__ and lowest in the year __1990__ from the data.
 * The prices of __'Bugatti'__ manufacturer are extremely high compared to the other car manufacturers.
-* __'Bugatti'__ manufacturer also had an extremely high value for the horsepower (HP) based on the graphs in the notebook.
+* __'Bugatti'__ manufacturer also had an extremely high value for horsepower (HP) based on the graphs in the notebook.
 * There is a __negative correlation__ between the feature __'City Mileage'__ and other features such as __'Engine Cylinders'__ and __'Engine HP'__.
-This is true because higher the mileage of the car, there is a higher probability that the total number of cylinders and engine horsepower would be low.
+This is true because the higher the mileage of the car, there is higher the probability that the total number of cylinders and engine horsepower would be low.

 ## Machine Learning Models